 - Food coloring or non toxic paint: we use Wilton Icing colors for most of our sensory activities as it gives such vibrant colors.
 This is the Wilton set I used it for blue color in the ocean water.

 We use and highly recommend the Ikea Flisat kids table for all our sensory bins.
 It’s a fantastic addition to your playroom and is super versatile.
 While it’s available from Ikea directly, it’s usually out of stock.
-You can usually grab one on Amazon but it is more expensive – check prices now!
+You can usually grab one on Amazon but it is more expensive – No products found.

 Recycling Sensory Bin tip: we used the Ikea Flisat table for all our Earth Day Recyclicing sensory bin play.
 Don’t worry if you don’t have sensory table, you can use craft trays or storage bins to the same effect.
 If you have an Ikea Flisat table then check out our Ikea Flisat table hacks and, our favorite, the Ikea Lego table hack.